Liang Eng Hwa: Education

 Liang attended Bukit Panjang English School and Anderson Secondary School before graduating from Singapore Polytechnic in 1984 with a diploma in civil engineering.

 He subsequently went on to complete a Bachelor of Commerce with first class honours degree at the University of Melbourne.

 Career

 Liang was a managing director at DBS Bank and a board member of the Urban Redevelopment Authority from 2009 to 2018.

 Political career

-Liang started serving as a Member of Parliament in 2006 after he joined a People's Action Party (PAP) team contesting in Holland–Bukit Timah GRC during the 2006 general election and the PAP team won by an uncontested walkover.
-During the 2011 general election, he joined a four-member PAP team contesting in Holland–Bukit Timah GRC again and won with 60.08% of the vote against the Singapore Democratic Party.
-Liang was declared as a Member of Parliament for his second term on 9 May 2011.
+Liang made his political debut in 2006, when he joined a five-member PAP team contesting in Holland–Bukit Timah GRC during the general election that year; the team won in a walkover.
+He was then assigned to the Zhenghua division.
+During the 2011 general election, he stood for reelection as part of a four-member PAP team in Holland–Bukit Timah GRC; the PAP won with 60.08% of the vote against the Singapore Democratic Party (SDP).
 He was also appointed chairman of the Finance, Trade & Industry Government Parliamentary Committee (GPC) in the 14th Parliament.

+Ahead of the 2020 general election, Teo Ho Pin, the incumbent MP for Bukit Panjang SMC, announced his retirement from politics.
+Liang was then announced as the replacement candidate for Teo.
+He won the election with 53.74% of the vote, a narrow margin of 2,509 votes, against Paul Tambyah from the SDP.
+In the 2025 general election, Liang and Tambyah rematched in the SMC; Liang ended up winning with a "comfortable margin" as described by The Straits Times, with an increased 61.41% of the vote to Tambyah's 38.59%.